njsilbiger/Coding_open_notebook/_posts/2017-01-24-SummaryStats.md

 )
 ```

-There is not a new data frame with all the summary stats that you want called *Data.summary*.
+There is now a new data frame with all the summary stats called *Data.summary*.
 Now, try to calculate summary stats for Region and Species on your own.

 We can now use this summary data to make a simple plot to visualize species overlap within the intertidal across sites.
 The plot below is a bit more complicated than last week.
 If you are unsure of what the different arguments mean remember that you can also use the help file by putting a ? in front of the function name.